EDemerzel/NuGetInspector/NuGetInspectorApp/README.md

 # NuGet Inspector

 A comprehensive command-line tool for analyzing NuGet packages in .NET solutions.
-NuGet Inspector helps you identify outdated, deprecated, and vulnerable packages across your entire solution, providing detailed metadata and dependency information.
+NuGet Inspector helps you identify outdated, deprecated, and vulnerable packages across your entire solution, providing detailed Metadata and dependency information.

 ## Features